-You should start by contacting your academic advisor in your Dean’s Office (or BASC, if you are a College of Biological Student) or your major advisor if the course you are considering changing to P/NP is specifically required for your major.
-Don’t panic if you cannot get an appointment with an advisor right away.
-Remember, you don’t need to make this decision immediately.
-The deadline to opt for P/NP grading, or to revert back to letter grading, has been extended to the last day of instruction for each quarter.
-Please visit the Academic Policies page for P/NP deadlines.
+You should start by contacting your academic advisor in your Dean’s Office (or BASC, if you are a College of Biological Student) or your major advisor if the course you are considering changing to P/NP is specifically required for your major (some colleges have modified their P/NP rules during the pandemic).

 Financial Aid, Tuition and Work-Study

-Will my financial aid/scholarships be affected if fall quarter is virtual?
+Will my financial aid/scholarships be affected depending on where I am living?

-How does Pass/No Pass grading from the spring 2020 quarter affect my financial aid?
+How does Pass/No Pass grading affect my financial aid?

 The transition to a Pass/No Pass (or Satisfactory/Unsatisfactory) grading system may affect your Satisfactory Academic Progress, standards that a student must meet to be eligible for financial aid.
 For more information, please see the FAQs for Satisfactory Academic Progress.